slsa-framework/slsa/docs/spec/v1.0/about.md

 Security techniques for vulnerability detection and analysis of source code are essential, but are not enough on their own.
-Even after fuzzing or vulnerability scanning is completed, changes to code can happen, whether unintentionally or from a compromised or malicious insider.
+Even after fuzzing or vulnerability scanning is completed, changes to code can happen, whether unintentionally or from insider threats or compromised accounts.
 Risk for code modification exists at each link in a typical software supply chain, from source to build through packaging and distribution.
 Any weaknesses in the supply chain undermine confidence in whether the code that you run is actually the code that you